tumashu/org2web/README.md

 ## Configuration

-org-webpage use variable \`owp-project-config-alist' to store all projects's configures, user can add a project with the help of \`add-to-list' function, but the easiest way is using \`owp-add-project-config' function.
+org-webpage use variable \`owp-projects' to store all projects's configures, user can add a project with the help of \`add-to-list' function, but the easiest way is using \`owp-add-project-config' function.

 The follow code is [my website](http://tumashu.github.com)'s [config](https://github.com/tumashu/tumashu.github.com/blob/source/eh-website.el), you can adjust and paste it to your `.emacs` file: